Graphene-Mediated Optical Stimulation

 Our technology builds on exciting findings that graphene can efficiently convert light into electricity via a hot-carrier multiplication process on a femto-second timescale without heating the lattice.
 We take advantage of these unique optoelectronic properties of graphene when designing a graphene-based optical actuator.

-When a cell is positioned near an illuminated graphene surface, photo-generated ballistic “hot” electrons in graphene will change the cell membrane potential, as they displace cations near the graphene/cell membrane interface due to the capacitive coupling between the cell membrane and the surface of graphene materials.
+When a cell is positioned near an illuminated graphene surface, photo-generated ballistic “hot” electrons in graphene can change the cell membrane potential by displacing cations near the graphene/cell membrane interface due to the capacitive coupling between the cell membrane and the surface of graphene materials.

-In other words, a graphene-based optoelectronic platform would provide optical stimulation of cells via the external light-generated e-field that interacts with the transmembrane field gradient, leading to membrane depolarization, and subsequent action potential generation.
-By simply turning the light on/off, we can control the activation state of cells near a graphene surface.
+In other words, a graphene-based optoelectronic platform provides optical stimulation of cells via the external light-generated electric field that interacts with the transmembrane field gradient, leading to depolarization of the cell membrane, and triggering voltage-dependent events (e.g., activation of voltage-gated ion channels and action potential firing) in a physiological manner.

-·can be enable by a wide range of light wavelengths;
+GraMOS can be enabled by a wide range of light wavelengths;

-Q: Why would we use your consumable G-substrates?
+Q: Why would we use your consumable G-coverslips or G-plates?